The Wood Orchid

 Chapter 3: The Journey

-Cold, forceful wind seemed to sneak through their heavy traveling cloaks as it sadistically forced frigid water droplets to attack their faces even as they attempted to ward off the watery attack by turning their heads down.
+A cold, forceful wind seemed to sneak through their heavy traveling cloaks as it sadistically forced frigid water droplets to attack their faces even as they attempted to ward off the watery attack by turning their heads down.
 Their pace was a slow one due to the wind and the rain attempting to keep them from moving forward.
 They rode side by side.
 They did not look up, they did not talk, they just rode north, seemingly oblivious to anything besides moving forward.
 Mulan's appearance was deceivingly calm; yet again she was lost in thought trying to analyze the situation.
 There wasn't anything else to do while guiding Khan through the mud besides thinking about the events of the day.
 It had been a long day; one moment she's getting ready to meet the matchmaker to decide her future, the next she's galloping off to the capitol to learn an unknown future.
 She knew the future husband matchmaker would give her would be a stable and comfortable one, due to the Emperor's blessing bestowed upon her, but it would most likely not contain the love she desired.
 If her supposed husband was kind to her she would grow to love him of course but it would not be the silent flame that she desired.

 Her thoughts then traveled with her eyes to the corners of her eyes where a shadowed man rode a few feet from her with a stoic, frozen face.
 She wondered why the man who had lead her into battle and a hero of China had not yet been married off to a noble family's beautiful daughter.
-In fact, besides the little knowledge she had learned about his father she learned during the war was all she knew about his personal life.
+In fact, besides the little knowledge she had learned about his father during the war, she knew little about his personal life.
 Why had she ever thought they were friends?
 He was simply a captain attempting to stay in good relations with the soldier who had assisted him in the gain of his fame and honor.
-She did not blame him for this, though she could not deny she felt a little bitter about it.
+She did not blame him for this, though she could not deny she felt bitter about it.
 It was not her place to say anything so she would keep up the façade of friendship for his benefit; he deserved at least that much.

-When the sun began to disappear on the horizon, they went to the side of the path that snaked through the forest to make camp.
+When the sun began to disappear on the horizon, they went to the side of the path that snaked through the forest to make camp, a decision silently agreed upon.
 They had not come across another village since they left her village so there was no where better to settle than under the tall oaks of the looming forest surrounding them.
 As Mulan leaped down from her horse, mud squished around her feet threatening to enter her boots.
 She tied Khan down for the night before turning to glance at Shang.
 Her former captain was still mounted on his steed tight-lipped, with his eyes blankly set towards his hands on the horn of the saddle.
 As she studied him further, his blue tinted lips and quiet shivering became apparent to her.
 What had happened to him that caused him to be in this state?
 Even his mare seemed worse for wear.
 It then came to her recollection that he had left the night before and not arrived till morning.
 She had assumed he had found an inn to stay at, though it now seemed that he had ridden the night through maybe stopping here and there for little, if any, rest.
 She forgot all else and rushed to his side.
 Later she would argue with herself that the only reason she did that was because he was her superior and it would reflect badly on her and tarnish her honor if they arrived at the capital with him at death's door from sickness.

 The first light of sunrise hit her eyes like a blessing from the gods themselves.
 She had managed to successfully keep Shang from falling asleep in his dangerous condition all night and stay awake herself, though the temptation of sleep did not go unnoticed by her body.